GeovaneJefferson/dataguardian/README.md

 # **Data Guardian**

-**Data Guardian** is a backup tool designed specifically for **Linux users**.
-It continuously monitors your files for any new updates and immediately backs them up while maintaining previous versions for easy recovery.
-This ensures that your important files are always up to date and securely stored.
+**Data Guardian** is a powerful and user-friendly backup tool designed specifically for **Linux users**.
+It ensures your data is always protected by continuously monitoring your files for changes and performing real-time backups.
+With version management and easy restoration, **Data Guardian** provides peace of mind for your important files.

+---

 ## **Features**

-- **Version Backup:** Keep multiple versions of your files, allowing for easy restoration of previous states.
+- **Version Backup:** Maintain multiple versions of your files, enabling easy restoration of previous states.
-- **Continuous File Monitoring:** Automatically scans for new or updated files and performs immediate backups, ensuring that your data is always protected.
+- **Continuous File Monitoring:** Automatically detects new or updated files and performs immediate backups.
-- **Real-Time Backup:** As files are modified or added, backups are performed immediately, ensuring the most current data is always protected.
+- **Real-Time Backup:** Ensures your data is always up to date by backing up files as they are modified or added.
-- **Backup Resumption:** If a backup is interrupted by user action, shutdown, restart, sleep, etc., the backup state is saved and will continue the next time the PC is powered on.
+- **Backup Resumption:** Automatically resumes interrupted backups after shutdown, restart, or sleep.
+- **Version Management:** Tracks file versions, allowing users to restore previous versions effortlessly.
+- **Customizable Exclusions:** Exclude specific folders or hidden files from backups.
+- **Cross-Platform Support:** Works seamlessly with both `.deb` and `.rpm` package managers.
+- **Flatpak Integration:** Supports Flatpak applications for backup and restoration.

+---

 ## **How It Works**

-- **Data Processing:** The tool continuously monitors file changes (hours, folders accessed, and file sizes) to identify new or updated files.
+1. **Data Processing:** Continuously monitors file changes (e.g., timestamps, folder access, file sizes) to identify new or updated files.
-- **Version Management:** Automatically keeps track of file versions, allowing users to restore previous versions easily.
+2. **Version Management:** Automatically tracks file versions, ensuring easy restoration of previous states.
-- **Saving and Adjusting:** Continuously saves backup data in the database, ensuring that all changes are reflected in the backup history.
+3. **Backup State Management:** Saves the backup state in the database, ensuring all changes are reflected in the backup history.

-## **Progress**
-- **Backup**: ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬜ (90% complete)
-- **Restore**: ⬛⬛⬛⬛⬜⬜⬜⬜⬜⬜ (40% complete)
-- **Version Management**: ⬛⬛⬛⬛⬛⬛⬛⬛⬜⬜ (80% complete)
-- **UI Enhancements**: ⬛⬛⬛⬛⬛⬛⬛⬜⬜⬜ (70% complete)
-- **Restore Files UI**: ⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ (0% complete)
-- **Migration Assistant**: ⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ (0% complete)
+4. **Restore Functionality:** Allows users to restore files or applications from backups with a user-friendly interface.

+---

 ## **Installation**

+To install **Data Guardian**, use the following command:
+Terminal:
 $ flatpak-builder --force-clean --user --install repo com.gnome.dataguardian.yaml